American Forts: West

 (1944 - present), near Yigo

-The U.S. Army Air Force built North Field and Northwest Field in late 1944, operational in 1945.
-The lighthouse at Ritidian Point was built in 1932.
+The U.S. Army Air Force built North Field and Northwest Field for B-29 bombers in late 1944, operational in 1945.
+North Field was renamed Anderson in 1947.
+During the Vietnam War (1965 - 1972) this was the home base for B-52 bombers.
+Northwest Field is now an auxiliary field for the Air Force and Navy.
 Public access restricted.

 Yigo